Antonyeaster/blackjack/README.md

 As a user I want to be able to:

 *  Create a username for my player
-*  Give introduction the game
+*  Rean an introduction to the game, explaining how everything works
 *  Be able to decide how many games to play
 *  View my hand with a calculated total value
 *  Read the rules
 *  Decide to play again after first set of games is finished
-*  Give a chooce to read rules after each game
+*  Have the choice to read rules after each game
+*  Exit the game without finishing

 ### Site Aims